Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Appendix

 \subsection{Star structure}

-In this part of the appendix we complete the calculations in the proof of the theorem \ref{thm_sStruct}, the compatibility between $*$-structure and associativity both in Hopf Algebra $H$ and its left module $A$.

-In the computation below we frequently use the fact that $\delta(h \la a) = \delta(h) + \delta(a)$, which equivalent to the condition \eqref{action_comp} from definition of covariant braided action for algebras obtained from twisting.
+In the final Appendix, we complete the omitted calculations from the proof of the Theorem \ref{thm_sStruct}: the compatibility between $*$-structure and associativity both in Hopf Algebra $H$ and its left module $A$.
+In the computation below we frequently use the fact that $\delta(h \la a) = \delta(h) + \delta(a)$, which is equivalent to the condition \eqref{action_comp} from the definition of covariant braided action for algebras obtained from twisting.

-Let us first consider the $*$-structure compatibility with associativity in $H$, next to the diagram representing the composition of maps we write the occurring phase factors.
+Let us first consider the compatibility of the $*$-structure with associativity in $H$.
+Next to the diagram representing the composition of maps, we write the occurring phase factors.
 The expression $(hg \la a)^*$ gives:

 This, by definition of $*$-structure compatibility, should be equal to $\la \circ \ast (S(hg) \otimes a$):

 In the last step the phase in $e^{2 i \phi \delta(h)\delta(g)}$ was changed by a complex conjugation arising from the $*$ operator.
-The crossed dotted lines represent a simple transposition (no braiding involved).
+Moreover, the crossed dotted lines represent an ordinary transposition (no braiding involved).
 By comparing the results we see that they are equal to each other if and only if: